Day 5: "The World Upside Down" / उल्टी दुनिया

 Story: Matsyasana is the essential counter-pose after Sarvangasana and Halasana.
 The ancient texts are clear -- these three should always be practiced together, in this order.
 In Sarvangasana, the throat is compressed by the chin lock.
 In Matsyasana, the throat opens wide -- like a fish opening its mouth at the water's surface to breathe.
 Matsya is Lord Vishnu's first avatar -- the fish who saved all of creation from the great flood by carrying the seeds of life to safety.
 After the compression and inversion, Matsyasana is the coming-up-for-air, the return, the restoration.
 It releases the neck, opens the chest to its fullest, and rebalances the energy in the throat and heart centers.

 Hold: 30 seconds -- or approximately half the time you held Sarvangasana.
-(If you held Sarvangasana for 2 minutes, hold Matsyasana for 1 minute.)

 ---